A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Allowing young adults to stay on their parents’ insurance adds an extra coverage option for people at the start of their careers.
 But that does not mean that remaining on a parent’s health plan is always the best choice.

-If a family has minor children as well as young adult children under age 26 — and if their premium is one family rate regardless of how many children are on the plan — it probably makes sense to keep the young adult members on the policy until age 26, unless the young adult lives in a different area where the family’s plan doesn’t have any in-network providers.
+If a family has minor children as well as young adult children under age 26 – and if their premium is one family rate regardless of how many children are on the plan – it might make sense to keep the young adult members on the policy until age 26, unless the young adult lives in a different area where the family’s plan doesn’t have any in-network providers.

 This is especially true for young adults with relatively low incomes who qualify for a subsidy in the exchange, or for premium-free coverage via Medicaid.
 If your parents do not claim you as a dependent on their tax return, you can apply for a policy in the exchange, with subsidy eligibility based on your income alone.
-If your parents do claim you as a dependent, your subsidy eligibility is based on the entire household’s income (here’s an FAQ that explains how premium subsidies are calculated in situations like this).
+If your parents do claim you as a dependent, your subsidy eligibility is based on the entire household’s income.
+(Here’s an FAQ that explains how premium subsidies are calculated in situations like this).

 If you have an offer of coverage from your own employer, you might find that it’s an affordable way of obtaining your health coverage with an adequate provider network in the area where you live and work.